IngoStrauch2020/spring-boot-keycloak-jwe-example/README.md

 docker compose up -d
 ```

-As the keycloak process from docker has to contact the host machine, use your local IP address.
-Replace all occurrences of 192.168.178.96 below with your actual IP.

 ## Add user to jwedemo Realm

 Add a user with username "tester" and password "test".
 Assign role "user" of the "jweclient" to "tester".

 #### Configure Client JWKS URL and Credentials
 The client credentials of the jweclient in the jwedemo realm are already configured.
-In the client "keys" tab make sure that the JWKS URL is `http://192.168.178.96:8080/oauth/jwks`, this is the endpoint where
+In the client "keys" tab make sure that the JWKS URL is `http://localhost:8080/oauth/jwks`, this is the endpoint where
 Keycloak obtains the RSA public key from the Spring Boot Service to encrypt the token.

 # Spring Boot Service